Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Introduction

-\begin{enumerate} \item We first introduce Parallel Decoding into the Reasoning Task, such as CoT, and propose to use the by-products of Parallel Decoding, which are approximate tokens, as a glimpse of the future for LLM in the decoding reasoning process.
-We demonstrate and analyze how Parallel Decoding reduces time overhead in Reasoning Task scenarios from two aspects: The first aspect comes from Parallel Decoding itself.
-Compared with autoregressive decoding, it can reduce the number of iterations by guessing hits.
-The second aspect comes from glimpses into the future through approximate tokens, which can help LLM analyze the final answer in advance without autoregressively decoding it. \item We perform extensive experiments with different transformer sizes (base and large) and datasets (to be released in a future version), showing speedups of up to $20\%$ in inference time.
-To the best of our knowledge, this is one of the first studies to introduce a speedup in the CoT reasoning task using large language models. \item Third, we have designed a Parallel Decoding framework that supports batch processing and KV-Cache.
-In the Reasoning task scenario, we analyze the time overhead of each part compared to autoregressive decoding. \end{enumerate}
+\begin{enumerate} \item We first introduce Jacobi decoding into the reasoning task, such as CoT, and propose to use the by-products of Jacobi decoding, which are approximate tokens, as a glimpse of the future for LLM in the decoding reasoning process.
+We demonstrate and analyze how Jacobi decoding reduces time overhead in reasoning task scenarios from two aspects: The first aspect comes from Jacobi decoding itself, which can reduce the number of iterations by generating more than one token in a single forward inference with probability.
+The second aspect comes from a glimpse into the future through approximate tokens, which can help LLM analyze the final answer in advance without autoregressively decoding it.

+\item We conduct extensive experiments on LLMs with different scales and datasets, showing speedups of up to $20\%$ in inference time.
+In the reasoning task scenario, we analyze the time overhead of each part compared to the most commonly used lossless method, i.e., autoregressive decoding.
+To the best of our knowledge, this is the first study to accelerate inference of CoT tasks with inaccurate reasoning steps.

+\item Third, we have designed a parallel decoding framework to support a wide range of large language models with almost no modification to the source code of the language model itself based on the huggingface implementations. \end{enumerate}